TANF-Comtech/PFB-Nextjs/README.md

 - [Apollo](https://www.apollographql.com/docs/react/), GraphQL query manager
 - [Vercel PFB](https://vercel.com/people-for-bikes/pfb-nextjs), hosting / CI pipeline

+We're also starting to use Tailwind and Typescript, h/t to [@sandren](https://github.com/sandren) for getting that going!

 ### Environmental Variables

 All environmental variables are supposed to be stored in `.env.local`.
 By default, they will be made available to the Node.js application powering the static site generation.
 Read more about [Next.js Environmental Variables](https://nextjs.org/docs/basic-features/environment-variables).
 Vercel lets you set the production ones in their [hosting UI](https://vercel.com/people-for-bikes/pfb-nextjs/settings/environment-variables).